Children & Family Services

-In partnership with Anglicare through the Communities for Child initiatives (C4C), East Arnhem Shire Council delivers Nutrition and Well Being services through Mums & Bubs, Home Nutrition, Healthy Lifestyle and Healthy After School Snacks Programs throughout East Arnhem.
+In partnership with Anglicare through the Communities for Children initiatives (C4C), East Arnhem Regional Council delivers Nutrition and Well Being programs in several East Arnhem communities.

 The aim of the Nutrition & Well Being Programs is to encourage healthy eating habits through family awareness and ongoing healthy food culture.
-The activities within this project involve parents taking responsibility for their child's health and well being, by participating in the activity with their children whilst proving direct links to specialist health services through community clinic and allied support services.
-Strong collaborative links have been developed through the availability of these programs for allied health workers and other support services to work together to deliver a complimentary approach to program delivery.
+The activities within this project assist parents to support their child's health and well being, by participating in activities with their children.
+These programs also provide links to health and other support services.
+These programs range from family skills support to nutrition programs run in cooperation with health and other services.